 I decided that in order to better understand haiku and thus, to be better able to write a worthy haiku and haibun, I had to first hone my haiku reading skills.
 In this way, I might be able to appreciate and understand why the editors selected some and not others, and particularly why they didn’t accept mine.
 And that’s what this three-part series is about – How to do a deep reading of haiku for better understanding of the nature of haiku.

-Examples and discussions of exemplars in these genres from both contemporary writers and artists & Japanese masters like Basho and Issa are offered.
+I will provide examples and discussions of exemplars in these genres by contemporary writers and & Japanese masters like Basho and Issa.

 courtesan and monk,